Silver Beach (New South Wales)

-Silver Beach is a 2.8 km long west-trending sand spit in Kurnell, New South Wales located 18 km south of the Sydney CBD.
+Silver Beach is a 2.8 km long west-trending sand spit in Kurnell, Sydney, New South Wales, Australia that is located 18 km south of the Sydney CBD.
 Situated on the northwestern reaches of the Kurnell Peninsula and linked with the sandstone of Sutherland Point in the east, the beach is characterised by silver-coloured sands, hence the name, and fourteen rockwall groynes which project into Botany Bay.

 The eastern point of the beach is the site where Captain James Cook first set foot on Australian soil in 1770, which marked the beginning of Britain's interest in Australia and in the eventual colonisation of this new "southern continent".

 History

 The people moving through and living in the Kurnell area were the northernmost clan of the Dharawal speakers, the Gweagal.
 On the northern headland the people were most likely Cadigal people of the Darug language group.
 The people living on the headlands and shores at the entrance to Botany Bay benefited from the many food and other resources and the mild climate of the area.

 On both shorelines are many midden sites providing evidence of the rich variety of seafoods enjoyed by the Indigenous people.
 Many of the local plants were edible such as the roots of the common fern and warrigal, a spinach-like leafy plant that grew along the local fresh water streams on both northern and southern headlands.
 Because of its bountiful resources, the north and south headlands of Botany Bay were important ceremonial gathering places for the Dharawal on the south of Botany Bay and the Darug on the northern shores.